dna-llm/learning-nucleotides/README.md

 ## Authors and contributors
-The original repo was a private repositopry of Hassan Ahmed Hassan and had additional Contributors, which will also be authors of the preprint.
+The original repo was a private branch hosted on Hassan's account which had orginals contributors contributions, so please be aware this repo is not a true representation whos done the work.

-Hassan Ahmed Hassan, Kyle Puhger, Ali Saadat, Alexander Chen, Maximilian Sprang
+Contributers:
+- Hassan Ahmed Hassan
+- Kyle Puhger
+- Ali Saadat
+- Alexander Chen
+- Maximilian Sprang

 ## Project Objectives and downstream plan